 Closing the global digital divide

 99 percent of the unconnected are in markets outside the United States, and most of those people are in Sub-Saharan Africa and Asia.
-Learn how we are working with partners in South Africa to bring connectivity to schools, clinics, and hospitals to create a brighter future for everyone.
+Learn how we are working with partners in Kenya to improve rural productivity and livelihood in communities that would otherwise not have access to these technological opportunities.

 RTO Wireless leverages innovative techniques and technologies, including TV white spaces and automated aerostat super towers, to deliver fixed and mobile broadband services to rural customers on a wholesale and retail basis.

 Cal.net, Inc. is leveraging the latest technologies, including TV white spaces, to provide broadband access to over 41,000 rural customers across the western slope of the Sierra Nevada Mountains.

 In Eastern Ghana, Bluetown is delivering affordable broadband to over 800,000 people in rural areas.
 Using technologies like TV white spaces, Bluetown is enabling local businesses and schools to access digital services.

 Veriown brings Internet-connect solar energy to areas without access to a power grid.
 Using technology that provides electricity and internet through a single device, Veriown provides communities with access to online education and commerce.

 Using low-cost technologies, Mawingu Networks connects people to the internet for as little as one dollar per month.
 Lower infrastructure costs make it more affordable for people to access the internet and participate in the digital economy.